 - Post regular updates in the form of pictures, videos, discussion forums or events: For businesses, posting interesting updates on a regular basis to keep their followers engaged with the product or service is vital.
 Posting updates that include keywords in the descriptive field will be ranked higher in search engines, again increasing your SEO in 2018.

-Facebook ROI potential
+Facebook for business: ROI potential

 There is a difficulty in analysing the ROI of a social media platform for business because it can be measured in various ways, not just in the form of revenue generated from each click.
 For Facebook, these returns may also be in the form of leads, traffic generation and customer testimonials.
 Listed below are just some of the possible ROIs of a business page on Facebook in 2018.